Skip to Content

 Don’t keep him in your lap for more than 10 minutes before carrying him to his bathroom, where he’ll probably pee easily.

-My Pomeranian can’t hold it for more than an hour
+My Pomeranian can’t hold it for more than an hour.

 If you took your 8-week-old Pomeranian puppy out to the garden every two hours and stuck with that as he turned three and then four months of age, he’ll get used to going every two hours.
 The answer is to increase the time between visits.

 There must be a good balance between taking him outside and supervising him.
 Use the supervisory or confinement methods covered earlier.
-Your goal is to increase the time by 15 minutes and then keep increasing slowly as he gets better.
-If he’s used to a three-hour interval and you try to get him to hold it for eight hours, that’s impossible.
-Only the incremental way will gradually work.
+You aim to increase the time by 15 minutes and then keep increasing slowly as he improves.

 Pomeranian Potty Training